hack-gpon/hack-gpon.github.io/_ont_xgs/ont-fs-XGS-ONU-25-20NI.md

 ```

 Receive the file with the `loadb` command.
-and Using Tera Term, send the rootfs image (mtd4 or mtd7) by kermit transfer.
+Using Tera Term, send the rootfs image (mtd4 or mtd7) by kermit transfer.
 ```
 SATURN# loadb 0x81000000
 ## Ready for binary (kermit) download to 0x81000000 at 115200 bps...
 ```

-Erase NAND and write the transferred rootfs.
+Erase the NAND and write the transferred rootfs.
 ```
 SATURN# spi_nand erase 0x000000c00000 0x2800000
 SATURN# spi_nand erase 0x000003b00000 0x2800000